A Primer on Investing in Gold

 You can also buy old US coins like Saint-Gaudens gold coins, Double Eagle gold coins, Liberty Eagle gold coins, and Indian Head gold coins.
 They have a little bit less gold content.
 Instead of one ounce they have 0.9675 ounces, but they typically get a bit of a premium because they're old and rare.

-What Kind of Gold and Silver ETFs Are Available?
+What Kind of Gold ETFs Are Available?

 There are different kinds of funds in any sector.